-Parents have a range of specific rights under additional support for learning law.
+In Scotland parents have a range of rights under additional support for learning law.
 The definition of ‘parent’ goes further than birth parent or anyone with parental responsibilities and parental rights.
 It includes anyone who cares for the child, which includes anyone they live with.
 So if a child lives with a foster carer, family member or prospective adopter, that person has the power to ask for the ASL Act to be applied.

 - have your views listened to and be involved in decisions about your child's education and support

 - have a supporter or advocate present at meetings about your child's needs